Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 As a result of this fixing, the function $g_f$ satisfies the following derivative properties

 Inserting the expression of $f$ into the function $A(x^0,k)$, one obtains

 As we see from the above equation, in general $A$ is a complicated function of the momenta $k$.
 As a consequence, the same holds for the factors in front of $\delta V'$ and $\delta V$ in Eq.~\eqref{eq:dV with A}.
 This is in sharp contrast to what happens in GR, see again Eq.~\eqref{eq:classical perturbed volume equation}.
-However, this undesired $k$-dependence can be easily removed by choosing $\Theta = n\frac{\pi}{2}$ with odd integer $n$ and assuming that $J_0$ is negligible with respect to $\alpha a^{-4}$ (Assumptions~\ref{ass:kc3},~\ref{ass:dc4} and~\ref{ass:dc5}).\footnote{This is equivalent to saying that $(\delta\pi_x/(\epsilon\pi_0))^2 a^{-4}\gg 1$.
-Ensuring this condition also for late times amounts to requiring $\pi_x\gg\pi_0^+$.} Under these assumptions, the derivatives of $A$ take the form
+However, this undesired $k$-dependence can be easily removed by choosing $\Theta = n\frac{\pi}{2}$ with odd integer $n$ and assuming that $J_0$ is negligible with respect to $\alpha a^{-4}$ (Assumptions~\ref{ass:kc3},~\ref{ass:dc4} and~\ref{ass:dc5}). {Notice that this is equivalent to $(\delta\pi_x/\epsilon\pi_0^+)^2 a^{-4}\gg 1$ which is ensured by the condition $\pi_x\gg\pi_0^+$.} Under these assumptions, the derivatives of $A$ take the form

 Combining Eqs.~\eqref{eq:g_f derivatives} and~\eqref{eq:A derivatives}, the perturbed volume equation attains the form